FRCDashboard/FRCDashboard/README.md

 ## Authors
 * [Erik Boesen](https://github.com/ErikBoesen) is the primary developer of FRC Dashboard.
 * [Team 1418](https://github.com/frc1418) used earlier versions of this code in 2015 and 2016.
-* [Leon Tan](https://github.com/lleontan) led the original 1418 UI team, coded pynetworktables2js, and developed a web-browser-based UI which was years later reworked to create FRC Dashboard.
+* [Leon Tan](https://github.com/lleontan) led the original 1418 UI team, coded pynetworktables2js, and developed a browser-based UI which was years later reworked to create FRC Dashboard.
 * [Dustin Spicuzza](https://github.com/virtuald) leads the [RobotPy](https://github.com/robotpy) project mentored team 1418 through much of FRC Dashboard's genesis.

-## License
+## Modifying
+FRC Dashboard is designed to be modified for your team's purposes, but we have some restrictions we'd like you to follow when using this software.

+We'd like if you fork this repository to your team's organization (or wherever else you like) if you plan to use GitHub for development.
+This will allow us to be informed about who's using the software and will help you to easily apply updates should we issue them.
+You don't HAVE to do this, but we'd much prefer it to other methods, like copying the repository contents to your own.

-This software is licensed under the `Apache 2.0` license.
-Basically, do whatever you want, as long as you give credit to the [original source](https://github.com/FRCDashboard/FRCDashboard), and keep the license with it.
+This software is licensed under the MIT license.
+Basically, modify as much as you like, as long as you give credit to the [original source](https://github.com/FRCDashboard/FRCDashboard) and don't hold us accountable for anything.
 More information in `LICENSE`.